Jean-BaptisteBouvier/Resilience-of-Linear-Systems/README.md

 ## File Structure

-- The ADMIRE simulation is run with `amire_reachability.m` and requires the [CORA](https://tumcps.github.io/CORA/) toolbox available on MATLAB to compute the zonotopes.
+- The ADMIRE simulation is run with `Admire_reachability.m` and requires the [CORA](https://tumcps.github.io/CORA/) toolbox available on MATLAB to compute the zonotopes.
 - The temperature simulation is run with `temperature.m`.
 - The functions `time_optimal_Eaton.m` and `time_optimal_Sakawa.m` compute the minimal reachability times for linear systems.
 They are used in the code `temperature.m`.